gxc-international-innovation-challenge/gxc-team-12/README.md

 - [x] Motivates participation
 - [x] Flexibile solution that can fit any budget, even in times of crisis

+## Outlook

+One feature that we would have liked to add, but did not have time for was a page describing construction regulations in Munich/Bavaria/Germany.
+This information would probably need to be more extensively researched than we had time for, plus it would mostly be in German, so only a few members of the group could do this.
+This information would be especially useful for businesses wanting to create an outdoor green wall themselves without being consulted by a professional group.

+Another feature that we did not have time for was a contact page.
+This is standard for most websites.

+The website can very easily be expanded when necessary.

+Along with the website, a social media campaign could be integrated with a specific hashtag or challenge.
+The City of Munich could offer a small grant (maybe 100 Euros) to people to start the construction of their green wall.

+This website could be used for people to register themselves or company, apply for the grant, and keep track of their green wall and environmental impact.
+These features could be implemented in a third sprint.

 ## Wiki Navigation

 * [Home](https://github.com/gxc-international-innovation-challenge/gxc-team-12/wiki)